Overview

 - 1

-Enter the length and width in meters.
+Enter length and width in metres.

 - 2

-Enter the thickness in centimeters.
+Enter thickness in centimetres.

 - 3